Immediate Help - Bereavement Support

 This video explains the dying process very gently so that we understand it better and can have conversations with friends and family about it.

 This briefing is produced by Brake, the road safety charity.
-It aims to raise awareness of how people with learning disabilities experience grief, and provides advice on how to support them.
+It aims to raise awareness of how people with learning disabilities experience grief, and provides advice on how to offer them bereavement support.

 Every death brings its own trauma to survivors.
-However, when someone is suddenly killed in an accident or murdered, the stress levels rise considerably for those left behind.
+However, when someone is suddenly killed in an accident or murdered, the stress levels rise considerably for those left behind and this can cause what is known as complicated grief.

 Trauma refers to the way that some distressing events are so extreme or shocking that they overwhelm a person’s ability to cope, resulting in lasting negative impact.
+This article contains information to help you understand and respond to people with traumatic grief.

 Practical Help

-You might have to deal with the will, money and property of the person who's died if you're a close friend or relative, or the executor of the will.
+You might have to deal with the Will, money and property of the person who's died if you're a close friend or relative, or the executor of the Will.
+If you are anticipating your death you may be considering writing a will.
+We’ll talk about both aspects of Wills.

-If your loved one dies abroad there are a whole set of considerations to take into account.
+What to do when someone dies abroad: there are a whole set of considerations to take into account.
 However, there are people to help you and you should seek their advice if you find yourself in this situation.

-Registering the death of someone is the official record that their life has ended and is the formal government record of that fact.
+Need to know what to do when someone dies regarding registering the death?
+The death certificate is the official record that their life has ended and is the formal government record of that fact.
+We’ll explain how to proceed.

-There’s a lot of Government advice to help and support you when someone dies.
+Do you need to know what to do when someone dies?
+There’s a lot of Government advice to help and support you during this difficult time.
 This article explains more.

 This is our guide to cancelling mail.
 Receiving post for the person who has died can be very difficult.
 Depending on the type of mail, there are a variety of practical measures you can take to deal with the problem.

+Do you need to cancel official documents?
+We’ll tell you what to do when someone dies.
 Using the Government's ‘Tell Us Once’ service will ensure all government departments are informed.
 This includes passports, driving licenses, pensions, benefits, national insurance, tax and blue badges.

-Benefits for you if you are a partner or child of the deceased.
+If you have been affected by bereavement there may be Government benefits you are now eligible for, especially if you are a partner or child of the deceased.
 Depending on which of your loved ones has died your tax allowances, National Insurance and benefits may change.

 Funeral Planning

-Find here how The National Society of Allied and Independent Funeral Directors (known as SAIF) can help.
+Understand how The National Society of Allied and Independent Funeral Directors (known as SAIF) can help.

 A useful film and book to help any young person understand funerals (burial and cremation) and decide whether to attend and what role they can play in saying goodbye to a loved one.